CamilleBouliere/LESS-PHP---Out-of-the-box/README.md

 ## What is nice ?

 You know how to copy a file ?
 You know LESS ?
-You are ready !
+You are ready!
 It's perfect for frontend developers who don't want to bother with backend.

 ## What is NOT nice ?